Department of Mathematics

 or by appointment

 I'm Professor of Mathematics at .
-I have just completed my eight-year term as Associate Head of the Mathematics Department.
-I have just received the Franklin College Outstanding Academic Advising Award for 2012.
+I received the Franklin College Outstanding Academic Advising Award for 2012.
 I received the Lothar Tresp Outstanding Honors Professor Award in 2002 and 2010, as well as the Honoratus Medal in 1992.
 I was one of five recipients of the 1997 Josiah Meigs Award for Excellence in Teaching at The University of Georgia.
 I was the 2000 winner of the Award for Distinguished College or University Teaching of Mathematics, Southeast section, presented by the Mathematical Association of America.
 My research interests are in differential geometry and complex algebraic geometry.
 You may consult my current Vita and Publication List and contact me by email if you'd like any preprints or reprints.

 If you'd like to see the "text" of my talk at the MAA Southeastern Section meeting, March 30, 2001, entitled Tidbits of Geometry Through the Ages, you may download a .pdf file.